MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 _Extra Fields_

-Extra fields, meaning a row that contains more columns than the header column, can be ignored.
+Extra fields, meaning a row that contains more columns than the header column, will be ignored.
 Extra fields can be identified by comparing the RowFieldCount to FieldCount.
-These fields can be accessed via the standard accessors.
+Extra field values can be accessed by ordinal.

 _Malformed Fields_